Philippe Lemieux-Cardinal

-Philippe Lemieux-Cardinal (born December 17, 1996) is a Canadian professional football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Philippe Lemieux-Cardinal (born December 17, 1996) is a Canadian professional football defensive lineman.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played U Sports football at Montreal.

 Early life

 Philippe Lemieux-Cardinal was born on December 17, 1996.
 He is originally from Outremont, Quebec, in Montreal.
 He grew up a Montreal Alouettes fan.
 Lemieux-Cardinal played CEGEP football at Collège André-Grasset.

 University career

 Lemieux-Cardinal played U Sports football for the Montreal Carabins of the Université de Montréal from 2017 to 2022.
 In 2018, he returned an interception 78 yards for a touchdown in a 75–3 win over Concordia.
 The 2020 U Sports football season was cancelled due to the COVID-19 pandemic.
 Lemieux-Cardinal played in seven games in 2021, recording 13.5 tackles, 4.5 sacks, two forced fumbles, and one fumble recovery.
 For his performance during the 2021 season, Lemieux-Cardinal earned first-team All-Canadian, RSEQ Lineman of the Year, and RSEQ All-Star honors.
 He graduated with a bachelor's degree in kinesiology.

 Despite coming off a strong season, Lemieux-Cardinal went undrafted in the 2022 CFL draft at the age of 25.
 He then returned to Montreal for his final season of U Sports eligibility.
 He played in seven games during the 2022 season, totaling 17 tackles, 5.5 sacks, one fumble recovery, and two pass breakups.
 He was named a second-team All-Canadian and an RSEQ All-Star.
 Lemieux-Cardinal finished his U Sports career with totals of 72.5 tackles, 20.5 sacks, four forced fumbles, two fumble recoveries, one interception, and seven pass breakups.
-While still playing for the Carabins, he also attended HEC Montréal as a graduate student studying business managememt.
+While still playing for the Carabins, he also attended HEC Montréal as a graduate student studying business management.